PalladioSimulator/Palladio-Addons-FluentApiModelGenerator/documentation/resourceEnvironment.md

 create.newResourceContainer()
     .withName("resource container")
     .addProcessingResourceSpecification(/*create a ProcessingResourceSpecification using the factory*/)
-    .addHddProcessingResourceSpecification(/*create a HddProcessingResourceSpecification using the fluent api*/) .addNestedResourceContainer(/*create another resource container using the fluent api*/)
+    .addHddProcessingResourceSpecification(/*create a HddProcessingResourceSpecification using the factory*/)
+    .addNestedResourceContainer(/*create another resource container using the factory*/)
 ```

 ## Processing Resource Specifications